Table of Contents

 Twitter…you either love it…or you’re indifferent.
 I have yet to hear someone who is actually using it a decent amount and hates it.
 Businesses of all sizes and across all industries are using Twitter to reach new customers, build relationships with loyal customers, create new customer experiences and increase brand awareness.
 As far as social media goes, Twitter has a lot to offer.
 It can be a lot of work to get a handle on it.
-The posts about Hootsuite should help get your Twitter feeds organized, but there is still a lot to manage.
+A social media dashboard like Hootsuite should help get your Twitter feeds organized, but there is still a lot to manage.
 Here are my top five Twitter programs.

 1. Mr. Unfollower